 After all, poor data quality is a burden for your business and can decline the overall efficiency of your plans.

-You can use a data warehouse to gather, assimilate, and derive data from every possible source all through your business undertakings.
+You can use a data warehouse to gather, assimilate, and derive data from any source all through your business undertakings.
 As a result, your BI will improve by leaps and bounds, owing to the capability of effortlessly consolidating data from distinct sources.

 Let’s face it: cross-referencing numerous databanks can be tough, and at times, unmanageable.
 But, with a data warehouse in place, everyone on your team can have an integrated understanding of all the relevant information in a timely manner.

 A data warehouse allows your sales and marketing teams to track and identify which of your targets are dynamic and have accounts on social networking websites.
-So, if you’re running a promotion that targets females in their mid-twenties working in the beauty industry, your team can fetch profiles of your target audience using your data warehouse within seconds –without cross-referencing worksheets and databanks.
+So, if you’re running a promotion that targets females in their mid-twenties working in the beauty industry, your team can fetch profiles of your target audience using your data warehouse within seconds.
+They won’t even have to cross-reference worksheets and databanks.

 Offers standardization and consistency

-Another important benefit of using a data warehouse is the standardization of data.
-Your business can benefit from data storage in a similar arrangement.
-As data warehousing stores data from diverse sources in a consistent fashion, each source will generate outcomes that are synchronized with other sources.
+Another important benefit of using a data warehouse is the standardization of big data.
+Your business can benefit from a data storage or data mart in a similar arrangement.
+As data warehousing stores data from diverse sources, such as a transactional system, in a consistent fashion, each source will generate outcomes that are synchronized with other sources.
 This guarantees improved quality and homogeneity of data.
 Consequently, you and your team can feel assured that your data is correct, which will result in more cognizant corporate decisions.

 Enhances Return on Investment (ROI)